agawrysiuk/camunda-pizza-order/README.md

 ![Order Pizza Gif](https://github.com/agawrysiuk/camunda-pizza-order/blob/master/animation.gif)

 ## To do:
-- Add H2 database with literals to display on the front page + flyway migrations
+- Add H2 database with literals to display on the front page
 - Add pizzas to the database, additions too
 - Improve order summary
 - Data validity on the backend